kermitt2/biblio_glutton_harvester/Readme.md

 - if a DOI is not found by `biblio_glutton`, it is possible to call the CrossRef REST API as a fallback to retrieve the publisher metadata.
 This is useful when the biblio-glutton service presents a gap in coverage for recent DOI records.

+- arXiv blocks machine-based harvesting of PDF, so it is necessary to create a local mirror of arXiv resources using dedicated data loader.
+If only PDF are required, see <https://github.com/kermitt2/arxiv_harvester> to create such mirror with PDF and metadata (a bit more than 2TB).
+For LaTeX sources, see [here](https://info.arxiv.org/help/bulk_data_s3.html#bulk-source-file-access) (around 3TB).
+The path to the arxiv resource mirror is set with the config parameter `arxiv_base`, an URI is expected and the path is resollved based on the arxiv ID as documented in the [arxiv_harvester](https://github.com/kermitt2/arxiv_harvester).

 ```json
 {
     "data_path": "./data",